lgw2/lgw2.github.io/_teaching/csci112-summer-2021/programs/program2.md

 	can add a `getchar()` before your `gets`.
 * Remember that string assignment must be done with `strcpy` (unless it's in a variable declaration/initialization).
+* Use `strtok` to separate parts of the input strings.
 * Start early!

 ### Extras